Digital-Naturalism-Laboratories/Mothbox/docs/docs/about/upcoming.md

 * Integrated Photography LEDs
   * currently we use the ubiquitous 144 LED microscope LED rings for getting smooth even illumination of the mothbox target.
 These can leave the edges a tad bit darker and the center a bit hotter
   * The pending PCB will have photographic "flash" LEDs spread evenly across the surface to ensure smooth, even illumination.
+* Integrated power monitoring
+  * Mothbox v4 can optionally use an Adafruit power monitor to study the power usage of the mothbox and perform actions like turn off if the power drops below a certain amount
+  * Mothbox v5 can integrate this power monitoring directly in the PCB
 * Dual-battery capability
   * v4 mothboxes all include an internal battery, and additional batteries or power sources can easily be added to the port on the bottom
   * however, with the space savings of integrating most components on the single PCB, we should have enough space for TWO batteries inside the same mothbox form factor!
 This will double the time the mothbox can be left in the field.